top of page

 • Mar 20

-• 7 min read
+• 9 min read

-I ran a workshop on delegation yesterday.
+This month, we were covering delegation.
 One of the first things I did was run a poll asking people where they felt stuck with delegation.

 The top answer?
 "It's faster to do it myself."